nebulab/playbook/people-ops/time-off-and-overtime.html.md

 Since this is considered work on a holiday, your pay will be +30% the standard pay if you choose to come to the office or work remotely.

-## Time off, special leave and overtime
+## Time off, special paid leave and overtime

 The annual number of hours for time off depends on how long you've been with us.